SeaQL/seaql.github.io/Blog/blog/2023-09-06-whats-new-in-sea-streamer-0.3.md

 ```
 redis    1.0s
 stdio    1.0s
-file     2.0s
+file     1.1s
 ```

-It practically means that we are comfortably in the realm of 100k messages per second with the Redis and Stdio backend, but fall short of the benchmark with the File backend.
+It practically means that we are comfortably in the realm of *producing* 100k messages per second, but are just about able to *consume* 100k messages in 1 second.
 Suggestions to performance improvements are welcomed!

 ## Community